crmpicco/aws-certifications/deployment-provisioning-automation.md

 Cost effective - you can set the batch size and the minimum number of servers to keep in service

 Complexity - you have a mixed environment where some servers are on the old version, some are on the new version

+### Canary Deployments

+Deploy the new version of your application to a small number of web servers

+Direct only a small proportion (e.g. 10%) of customer traffic to the new version ("Canary Testing")

+Provides an early indication that something is wrong in your application

+Rolling back is easy - simply direct all customers back to the original version